norcams/iaas/docs/security/management.rst

 ``[PASS]`` **Node hardening**
   We do general node hardening via a security baseline which we maintain via Puppet.
 The security baseline is based on best practice from the OS vendor, as well as our own experience.
+All nodes are using Mandatory Access Control (MAC) via SELinux.

 Runtime verification